 4 Ways to Use Bananas as a Plant Food Supplement

-- Add Peels to your Soil or Worm Farm: Chop up peels and add to your compost, worm farm or dig it into the soil around other plants to build up the organic matter and attract worms.
-Lift the mulch around your pot plants and side dress as a slow release food, then replace the mulch.
+- Add Peels to your Soil or Worm Farm: Chop up banana peels and add to your compost or worm farm.
+The microbes will help turn this nutrient-rich organic matter into plant food.
+Or dig it into the soil around other plants to build up the organic matter and attract worms.
+Lift the mulch around your pot plants and side dress as a slow release plant food, then replace the mulch.

 Tips for Using Bananas as a Free Organic DIY Fertilisers

 - If you have bananas you won’t use up (whole or just the skins), don’t waste them – freeze them!
 When you have time to work on your garden, defrost the banana and add to the soil around the base of your plants.

 - Alternatively, store bananas or peels in a self-seal bag in the fridge until you are ready to use them.
 Ideally, sprinkle some bokashi grains onto the chopped up peels so the breakdown process is already getting started.